Key Highlights

 Question 1: What do you do in your free time?

-Well, in the evenings or at any free time, I usually walk out or read.
+- Well, in the evenings or at any free time, I usually walk out or read.
 I feel it unwinds me from the day.
 Other times, I watch a movie just to get myself out for a while and relax.
-It is just one way that I recharge my batteries and keeps me focused during the week.
+It is just one way that I recharge my batteries and keep myself focused during the week.

 Question 2: Do you enjoy your work or studies?